Maternity and child health care center

 Falkenborg Health Care Center (Østbyen district)

-Upon giving birth or adopting a child, the Child Health Care Center will reach out to you to schedule a home visit.
-This contact is established following a routine birth notification from the birth clinic to the health care center.
-Families who have recently relocated are encouraged to get in touch with the maternal and child health care center in their district.
+After you give birth or adopt a child, the Child Health Center will contact you to schedule a home visit.
+This outreach occurs after the health center receives a routine birth notification from the birth clinic.
+If you've recently moved to a new area, we encourage you to reach out to the maternal and child health care center in your district.

-Our Child Health Care Centers offer comprehensive services for children aged 0–5 and their parents.
-Our dedicated staff includes midwives, public health nurses, doctors, and physiotherapists.
-Additionally, when needed, our centers collaborate with psychologists, preschool staff, family therapists, child welfare services, the coordinating unit, and the pedagogical psychological service (PPT).
+Our Health Centers provide comprehensive services for children aged 0–5 and their parents.
+Our dedicated team includes midwives, public health nurses, doctors, and physiotherapists.
+Additionally, when necessary, we collaborate with psychologists, preschool staff, family therapists, child welfare services, the coordinating unit, and the Pedagogical-Psychological Service (PPT).

 We closely monitor the physical and emotional development of children from birth through their early childhood years.

-The key objectives of our health center program are as follows:
+The key objectives of our child health center program are as follows

 • To ensure that parents can cope with and master their roles as parents